Flights over Russian-held isles eyed as virus stalls visa-free visits | The Japan Times

 The Hokkaido Prefectural Government is considering chartering a plane to be flown near the disputed islands in October to November, the officials said.

 Five flights from Nemuro Nakashibetsu Airport are being eyed with some 20 on board each time, they said.
-During the one-hour flight, the plane will fly near the Habomai islet chain and Kunashiri, two of the four disputed islands.
+During the one-hour flight, the plane will fly near the Habomai islet chain and Kunashiri — two of the four disputed islands — along the median line between the two countries.

 The disputed islands, collectively called the Northern Territories in Japan and the Southern Kurils in Russia, also include Etorofu and Shikotan islands.